 Or color-coded dividers for zoology, botany, and other (health, science, etc).

-If you prefer to keep the black-line masters in the full page format (so that the children have to cut their own), a hanging file folder system works well.
+If you prefer to keep the black-line masters in the full page format (so that the children can cut their own), a hanging file folder system works well.

 Always feel like you're filling up the black-line master storage?
-Give the older children the responsibility to check the remaining 'stock' of black-line masters and fill it as necessary.
+Give the older children the responsibility to check the remaining stock and fill it as necessary.